-For example, let's say you have a sports app and you might send a re-engagement notification that performs reasonably well.
-You look at the data available to you and you see that a sizeable chunk of these notifications were opened between 12-3pm.
+For example, let’s say you have a sports app and you might send a re-engagement notification that performs reasonably well.
+You look at the data available to you, and you see that a sizeable chunk of these notifications was opened between 12-3pm.
 Now that is a great insight, but what if you could learn more?

-Now you can really begin to hypothesise and fine tune your value proposition.
-You can see that the majority of your users are using your scores app whilst they are watching a game in a bar or sports venue.
+Now you can begin to hypothesize and fine tune your value proposition.
+You can see that the majority of your users are using your scores app while they are watching a game in a bar or sports venue.

 This all links back to your app engagement strategy.
 You have a better idea of how and where your users get the most value from your mobile app, and this helps you to develop your app engagement strategy.

-By understanding your user's behaviour you are much better placed to say which factors are most likely to boosts your app engagement KPIs.
+By understanding your user’s behavior, you are much better placed to say which factors are most likely to boosts your app engagement KPIs.